MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Introduction

 However, most modern deep learning architectures have been designed primarily to maximize performance rather than explainability.
 This results in architectures that operate as so-called black boxes, making it difficult to gain insight into them \cite{Elton2020HardExplainableAI}.
 Nevertheless, since explainability is essential, methods have been developed to render these black box approaches post-hoc explainable.
 Examples include Grad-CAM \cite{Selvaraju2017GradCAM}, GradCam++ \cite{Chattopadhyay2018GradCam++}, Eigen-CAM \cite{Muhammad2020EigenCAM}, and other methods \cite{Sundararajan2017Integratedgradients,Shrikumar2017DeepLIFT,Bach2015LRP,Zeiler2014UnderstandCNN}.
 These techniques are widely utilized in medical contexts \cite{Muhammad2024UnveilingTheBlackBox}, as they generate saliency maps that attempt to shed light on the underlying decision process.
 However, post-hoc explainability methods have inherent limitations \cite{Rudin2019StopExplainingBlackBox}.
 Previous research has shown that common saliency methods like Grad-CAM do not necessarily highlight the most critical regions influencing the decision \cite{Saporta2022CheXlocalize,Mittelstadt2019ExplainingExplanationsInAI}.

 Correctly interpreting results of methods like Grad-CAM requires deep understanding of gradient-based mechanisms in deep learning, a level of knowledge beyond what is typically expected from clinical personnel who should routinely use these networks.
 Depending on these methods, which produce visually appealing but potentially misinterpreted saliency maps, may create a false sense of comprehension regarding the network's decision-making process.
 Consequently, this misplaced trust could lead to relying on predictions that are not truly trustworthy.
 Rudin et al. \cite{Rudin2019StopExplainingBlackBox} therefore argues against using these post-hoc methods, as they produce misleading and unreliable explanations, and instead advocate for inherently explainable approaches.
-Self-explainable AI refers to designing AI that is explainable by design \cite{Hou2024SXAI,Rudin2019StopExplainingBlackBox}.
-One approach involves comparing image parts to prototypical parts of other images, making predictions based on evidence provided by these prototypical parts \cite{Chen2019ThisLooksLikeThat}.
+Self-explainable AI refers to designing AI that is explainable by design \cite{Hou2024SXAI,Rudin2019StopExplainingBlackBox}. \chreplaced{One approach is to learn, for each class, a set of representative image patches that capture characteristic visual patterns, and then classify new images by comparing their local regions to these class-specific prototypes and aggregating the resulting evidence}{One approach involves comparing image parts to prototypical parts of other images, making predictions based on evidence provided by these prototypical parts} \cite{Chen2019ThisLooksLikeThat}.